| INTRODUCTION Faire Brothers was fairly typical of the kind of business

 elastic products including ladies suspenders, men's belts,

-Their factory although not the Company, is still there
+braces etc. Their factory although not the Company, is still there

 in Rutland street near the Odeon cinema.
 The attitude to staff